terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 ![argocd-scalability](../../../../../img/inblog/argocd-scalability.png)

-The screenshot above visualizes metrics exposed by real Argo CD.
+The screenshot above visualizes metrics exposed by an existing Argo CD instance.
 As you can see it manages almost 23 hundred applications deployed across 26 clusters with manifests stored in 5 hundred Git repositories.
 That means hundreds of application developer teams are using that instance and leveraging GitOps without much overhead.

 Unfortunately, no application can scale infinitely and at some point, you might need to tune your configurations to save resources and get better performance in some edge cases.
 Let's get started and walk through some of the Argo CD configurations that you might need to tweak.